eiahb3838ya/PHBS_ML_for_quant_project/README.md

 do cv. turning the hyperpramaters.

-total num is  8 base classifier models.
+total num is  7 base classifier models.(Logistic Regression, SVM, KNN, Naive Bayes, NeuralNetwork,Perceptron,Decision Tree)

 print output roc,auc,etc

 #### 6.Boosting Model to implement model

+Random forest or XGBoost.

 #### 7.Deep Learning algos to predict

+Use sequential Model to make classifier.
+This case is not very suitable for deep learning algos because of small size of dataset.

 #### 8.Evaluation overfitting framework

+CSCV cross validation framework to evaluate the overfitting rate of each method.

 #### Reference